BackofenLab/RNAProt/README.md

 rnaprot train -h
 ```

 Before training a model, we need to generate an RNAProt training dataset.
-For this we go to the cloned repository folder (clone + enter if not already there from first example), and use the FASTA sequences supplied in the `test` folder as training data.
+For this we go to the cloned repository folder (clone + enter if not already there), and use the FASTA sequences supplied in the `test` folder as training data.
 To get training set statistics, we also enable `--report`:

 ```